 Taiwan is the kind of place where if you didn’t have any activities planned, you’d inevitably wind up going from one food place to the next and you’d be totally okay with that.

-Straight off the canvas
+Straight off a fresh canvas painting

 Outside the big cities, you’re treated to landscapes that you never knew existed for a country that’s less than half the size of the state of Colorado.